rcc11/4chan-sounds-player/README.md

 ## Sound Player UI

 A link to open the player is shown at the top and bottom of the page, next to settings.
+For [4chan X](#with-4chan-x]) the link is in the header.

 ![Native Button](./images/button-native.png)